Prostate Cancer - What is it and Why is it important

 If left untreated, prostate cancer can lead to severe complications:

-- The cancer can spread to bones or lymph nodes, bone metastases can lead to pain and also paralysis of lower limbs when at advanced stages.
-It can cause significant urinary obstruction or incontinence.
+- The cancer can spread to bones or lymph nodes, and bone metastases can lead to pain and paralysis of the lower limbs when at advanced stages.

 How is Prostate Cancer diagnosed?